kenpchess/PGNdbkp_master/README.md

   * Board size option for small or medium-size chessboard.

-  * Allows for somewhat limited engine matches (2-engines).
+  * Allows for somewhat limited engine matches (4-engines, round-robin or gauntlet).
 The new engine match feature is primarily for entertainment purposes and is not (yet) designed for serious engine matches or for statistical purposes.
-The engine match feature has a self-contained opening lines book of about 10000 openings.
+The engine match feature has a self-contained
+    opening lines book of about 10000 openings.

   * GUI allows main window resizing (limited) and allows using arrow-keys and shift-arrow-keys for move traversal.
 You may also use the "automove"